midonet/midonet/docs/rest-api-specification.md

         <td>POST</td>
         <td>No</td>
         <td>The beginning of the tcp/udp dest port range to match.
 This field
-         is required if tpDstEnd is set.</td>
+         is required if tpDstEnd is set.
+When creating an ICMP rule, this field should be set to the ICMP code value.</td>
     </tr>
     <tr>
         <td>tpDstEnd</td>